11 Spring Trout Flies That Trout Guides Actually Use

 I riffle water, I’ll add an extra hackle to make it more bushy which will keep it floating higher for longer.

-In slower water, and when targeting big weary browns I keep it very sparsely hackled.
+In slower water, and when targeting big weary browns, I keep it very sparsely hackled.
 Although it does not float as well, it sure fools those larger trout.
 Whether bushy or sparsely tied, just be sure you follow my fly floatant and desiccant method to keep them floating high and dry.

 Guide Tip #2: While many fly tiers like to split the wings of their dry flies, I would guess that 95% of dry flies floating on the water surface have their wings closed tight and straight up like a sail.

-Therefore, to make it easier to tie, and to look more natural, I rarely split my dry fly wings anymore.
+Therefore, to make it easier to tie and to look more natural, I rarely split my dry fly wings anymore.
 See the above image.

 The CDC Dun

 This is a CDC slow water, big fly mayfly pattern that is very effective.
-This is what I was talking bout when I said many guides and competition anglers like to use CDC versions.
+This is what I was talking about when I said many guides and competition anglers like to use CDC versions.
 Use this fly with or without a hackle.

 2. The Most Effective Stonefly or Caddis

-I mentioned two spring trout flies are all I need and above is the one that I use to imitate mayflies.
-But, if there are stoneflies or caddis on the water, this is the fly I use.
+If there are stoneflies or caddis on the water, this is the fly I use.

-This is a simple Elk Hair Caddis and if you change the color and the size it will imitate both caddis and stoneflies of all sizes.
+This is a simple Elk Hair Caddis, and if you change the color and the size, it will imitate both caddis and stoneflies of all sizes.

 There are a couple of things I will do to make it more effective.